DuskyLunari/DuskyLunari/README.md

 I’m interested in programming languages such as Python & Javascript the most currently but do touch all web directed languages like HTML & CSS PHP & SQL aswell.

-I like programming small games during my free time to pass the time as a hobby
+I like programming small games to pass the time as a hobby

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------